hunslater-magento/magento_patch/README.md

 ==================

 Magento CE 1.x Patch Collection.<br />
-Each branch contains the patch for the specific bug.
+Each branch contains the patch for the specific bug.<br />
+There are also a branch for a single version of Magento with all patches you need.

-# Branch
+# Patch Branch

 - supee-6482 (04 August 2015)
 - supee-6285